suzuki-shunsuke/ghaperf/README.md

 ref.
 [Group log lines](https://docs.github.com/en/actions/reference/workflows-and-actions/workflow-commands#grouping-log-lines)

 By grouping log lines properly, you can analyze the performance using ghaperf more deeply.
-Especially, if a specific step (run step, JavaScript Action, or Docker Action) is doing various things, you can analyze the bottlenecks inside them by grouping log lines properly.
+Especially, if a specific step (run step, JavaScript Action, or Docker Action) is doing various things and slow, you can analyze the bottlenecks inside the step by grouping log lines properly.

 ## Important Notes